GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/10I_SynthClasses.md

 Disclaimer: it's not pretty.

-Inheriting from a sentinel is a bad idea, period.
+Inheriting from a synth is a bad idea, period.
 Calling `super.init` would degrade the instance to a primitive data type, and doing anything with its fields afterwards would segfault.
-Using any of the sentinel methods on a Lox instance would also segfault.
+Using any of the synth methods on a Lox instance would also segfault.

 I'll probably prohibit this during runtime.
 As of now, though, nothing is stopping you from doing it, but its not a good idea.
 Even for something like `Exception` (or should I call it BaseException?).